 Northampton Branch participates fully in a number of local canal partnerships to promote investment and assist with the creation of sustainable development for the waterway environment in our area.

 The Branch area for membership used to cover the NN postcode area.
 The Branch boundaries were changed in 2002 to the Northamptonshire County Boundary, but including Welford and the Welford Arm of the Leicester Line.
 The waterways covered are the G.U. main line from Cosgrove to Braunston, the Leicester Line to its junction with the Welford Arm, Welford Arm, Northampton Arm and River Nene to Thrapston.
 The Buckingham Canal, which is located on the boundary between Northampton and Milton Keynes Branches and parts of which comes within both our areas is under restoration by the Buckingham Canal Society.
-A new canal to connect Daventry with the Grand Union Canal near Braunston Tunnel is being promoted by Daventry District Council as part of their Vison for the town of Daventry in connection with the town's expansion.
-Work on the new canal has begun.
+A new canal to connect Daventry with the Grand Union Canal near Braunston Tunnel was being promoted by Daventry District Council, but the scheme has now been abandoned/shelved.

 Published by David and Charles:

 The Canals of the East Midlands by Charles Hadfield